angelaloyola/Phase-5-Project/README.md

 <i>Categorical Values:</i> By looking at the value counts for the categorical values, I identified which would be useful to test in the model.
 Columns that had months or dates (not stored as date type objects) will be excluded.

 <i>Numerical Values:</i> There are no significant correlations between variables that would indicate any are accounting for the same variation.
-The highest correlation to "is_cancelled" is "lead_time" with a .29.
+The highest correlation to "is_canceled" is "lead_time" with a .29.
 It will be interesting to see if this is an important variable in the models using Feature Importance later on.

 ## Model Iterations